harrymas21/UniversityLMS/README.md

 ## University LMS

 This is a simple online university learning management system.
 I created it in 2016(May - August).
-In this project i did not use templates (header and footer).
-Mahor disadvantage!!!
-But i will re-create it wit Laravel later.
+In this project I did not use templating (header.php and footer.php).
+Major disadvantage!!!
+But I will re-create it with Laravel Framework later.

 ## It makes use of:
 	-PHP